Sanket1909/BMI-Calculator/README.md

 Description: Users can Use This BMI Calculator  To calculate Body Mass Index .Based on the user’s weight and height , BMI Calculator calculate their body mass and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.

+## What I learned

+* Optional binding, optional chaining and the nil coalescing operator.
+* difference between classes and structs.
+* Pass by value vs. pass by reference.
+* Formatting Strings.